General terms and conditions e-bike to go

 - The agreement is concluded for an indefinite period unless both parties agree otherwise in writing.

 - E-bike to go and the Lessee can terminate the agreement prematurely, taking into account a notice period of one month.
+The Lessee can only terminate the agreement online via the appropriate form on the E-bike to go website.

 - In the following cases, E-bike to go can terminate the agreement extrajudicially and with immediate effect, without owing any damages and while retaining its rights: